hammlab/MinimaxFilter/readme.md

 ### Getting Started
 ---
 #### 1. Download files in /src and /test
-Make sure you can access scripts in /src, for example by downloading files in both /src and /test in the same folder.
+Make sure you can access scripts in /src, for example by downloading files from both /src and /test into the same folder.
 Description of the files are in [src/readme.md](src/readme.md) and [test/readme.md](test/readme.md).
-The Genki dataset [test/genki.mat](test/genki.mat) was originally downloaded from http://mplab.ucsd.edu.
+The Genki dataset [test/genki.mat](test/genki.mat) is originally downloaded from http://mplab.ucsd.edu.

 #### 2. Run [test/test_NN_genki.py](test/test_NN_genki.py)
-The task is to learn a filter of face images from the Genki dataset which allows accurate classification of smile vs non-smile but prevents accurate classification of male vs female.
+The task is to learn a filter of face image from the Genki dataset which allows accurate classification of 'smile' vs 'non-smile' but prevents accurate classification of 'male' vs 'female'.

 The script finds a minimax filter by alternating optimization.
 The filer is a two-layer sigmoid neural net and the classifiers are softmax classifiers.